FrameOS/frameos-docs/docs/devices/devices.md

 FrameOS is currently known **not to work** on:

 - Waveshare 10.3" 1872×1404 e-Paper - it uses a different driver.
 Possible, but a bit more work.

+## 🟠 Not listed?

+Let us know or try anyway!